mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 Use the `componentsProps` prop if you need to pass additional props to a component slot.

-As an example, you could override the action bar and pass additional props as below.
+As an example, you could override the `ActionBar` and pass additional props to the custom component as shown below:

 ```jsx
 <DatePicker